Let's look at the key reasons that are pushing Yatsen Holding Limited (YSG) to new highs

 Technical Analysis of Yatsen Holding Limited (YSG)

-Looking closely at Yatsen Holding Limited (NYSE: YSG), its last 5-days average volume was 10.19 million, which is a jump from its year-to-date volume of 6.49 million.
-As of the previous 9 days, the stock’s Stochastic %D was 13.49%.
-Additionally, its Average True Range was 0.24.
+Compared to the last year’s volume of 6.4 million, its volume of 4.47 million showed lagged in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 19.35%.
+Additionally, its Average True Range was 0.22.

 Yatsen Holding Limited (NYSE: YSG) Key Stats